 Ensure that the time setting in the BIOS of your server is set to the current time in UTC.

 In some support cases, serial console access is required for debug purposes.
 When setting up the Citrix Hypervisor configuration, we recommend that you configure serial console access.
 For hosts that do not have physical serial port or where suitable physical infrastructure is not available, investigate whether you can configure an embedded management device.
-For example, Dell DRAC or HP iLO.
+For example, Dell DRAC.
 For more information about setting up serial console access, see CTX228930 - How to Configure Serial Console Access on XenServer and later.

 XenCenter system requirements